• Skip to primary navigation

 • 5 cloves garlic (minced)

-• 2 cups dried chiles (de-stemmed, seeds removed, and cut into ½ inch pieces.
-Use a mixture of guajillo and arbol chile peppers.
-Use about 80% guajillo and 20% arbol)
+• 2 cups dried chiles (use a mixture of guajillo and arbol chile peppers, with approximately 80% guajillo and 20% arbol; de-stemmed, seeds removed, and cut into ยฝ inch pieces)

-• 1 tablespoon white vinegar (white or apple cider vinegar)
+• 1 tablespoon white vinegar (or apple cider vinegar)

 Instructions

-• Add the dried chiles and sesame seeds and cook for 1 minute until they release their toasty aroma.
-Remove from the heat and allow it to cool for 15 minutes.
+• Add the dried chiles and sesame seeds.
+They should sizzle slightly, and their smell should fill your kitchen.
+Cook for 1 minute then remove the pan from the heat and let it cool for 15 minutes.

 Nutrition